Incorrect binding to modes by name

 Leaving open: need to discuss with John if there are any complications in eliminating context.fixed.userFunctions.

-Updated by John Lumley about 6 years ago
+Updated by John Lumley over 6 years ago

 At present I don't think the